||Office of the President

 Who Needs to Know this Policy

-This policy applies to all University academic and administrative personnel, offices and departments that maintain, or develop grant proposals for grants or contracts.
-HU expects all partners, consultants and vendors to abide by this policy and the related policies.
-If non-public information is to be accessed or shared with these third parties, they should be bound by contract to abide by HU policies.
+This policy applies to all University academic and administrative personnel, offices, and departments that maintain or develop proposals for grants or contracts.
+HU expects all partners, consultants, and vendors to abide by this policy and the related policies.
+If non-public information is to be accessed by or shared with such third parties, they should be bound by contract to abide by HU policies.

 Website Address for this Policy

 Office of Research and Sponsored Programs, Provost’s Office (509) 865-8530

 Office of Foundation Relations, Advancement Office (509) 865-0700